GaryAsher/challenge-run-site/.docs/README.md

 Most contributors only need to touch a small part of the repository.
 These guides are here to help you follow the required steps and avoid common issues.

-Automation and validation are in place to prevent mistakes, but the docs should help you avoid them in the first place.